acenet-arc/command_the_cloud/_episodes/creating-a-vm.md

 (openstack) exit
 ~~~
 {: .bash}
-Now conect to our new virtual machine.
+Now connect to our new virtual machine.
 ~~~
 $ ssh ubuntu@###.###.###.###
 ~~~